Aktion AB: Kraków District

-Arrests in the city of Kraków likewise began at the end of March 1940 with a wave of a thousand taken into custody.
-German police also met many of those on their lists as they left church services on May 3.
+Arrests in the city of Kraków began at the end of March 1940 with a wave of a thousand taken into custody.
+On May 3, Constitution Day, German police arrested many of those on their lists as they were leaving church services.
 Others were arrested individually.
 Most were held at the Montelupich Prison, where a Standgerichten presided over by Ludwig Hahn heard cases on the ground floor.
-In May 290 arrestees were convicted of treason.
-While, as happened in Warsaw, some were taken to nearby forests near Przegorzały and Nowy Wiśnicz to be shot, at least 150 executions were carried out at Fort 49 in Wzgórza Krzesławickie in the city's northwest, continuing the site's use for that purpose since the preceding October.
+In May, 290 of those arrested were convicted of treason.
+While, as happened in Warsaw, some were taken to nearby forests at Przegorzały and Nowy Wiśnicz to be shot, at least 150 executions were carried out at Fort 49 in Wzgórza Krzesławickie in the city's northwest, continuing the site's use for that purpose since the preceding October.

 Outside Kraków, arrests did not begin in earnest until after the second May meeting where Frank had expressed his preference for executions over transport to camps.
 Those arrested were often concentrated in large prisons at Sanok or Tarnów until their fate was decided.
 To the categories of intellectuals targeted by Aktion AB elsewhere in the GG were added all those who had been captured while trying to escape across the border into the Slovak Republic and Hungary.
 By April 1940 Sanok, near the border, held 619, and the Germans took advantage of AB to reduce its population.
 In early July 112 of those prisoners were shot on Gruszka Hill near Tarnawa Dolna, with an additional 93 killed in the woods near Sieklówka.
 All the deaths were officially listed as suicides.
 Most of those victims were officers and soldiers who had been trying to make their way to France and join Polish units there.

-Rzeszów Castle was another center for holding those imprisoned by Aktion AB until they could be massacred or transported.
+Rzeszów Castle was another center for holding those imprisoned by Aktion AB until they were massacred or transported.
 In late June a group of 83–104 prisoners, including 42 from youth resistance groups, was taken to the woods outside Lubzina and shot, a death toll complemented the following day when 93 Nowy Sącz prisoners were massacred in the woods near Trzetrzewina.
 Other small country towns in the region were also used as execution sites.

 Those the Germans spared were often sent to Auschwitz.
 A 20 June transport from Nowy Wiśnicz brought 313 people there, with 65 Montelupich prisoners joining them the following month.
 Other destination camps were Sachsenhausen, where a group of 500 from Tarnów was taken early in August, and Ravensbrück, which received 126 women.